Trung-Dan-Phan/data-science-portfolio/README.md

 ### **BCG-X Data Challenge - Customer Churn Prediction & AI Strategy Development** (February 2025)

-* Partnered with 3 students from master’s in strategic management to identify and prioritize 10 AI-driven data use cases, utilizing an Impact-Feasibility Matrix to select churn prediction as the most valuable and implementable.
-* Developed a customer churn prediction model using Logistic Regression, achieving 92.2% accuracy with 96% precision for identifying at-risk customers.
+I collaborated with strategic management students to identify and prioritize 10 AI-driven data use cases for a B2B construction products distributor, selecting churn prediction as the most valuable using an Impact-Feasibility Matrix.
+A Logistic Regression model was developed, achieving 96% precision and 77% recall in identifying at-risk customers.
-* Engineered 5 key customer insights by analyzing purchase frequency, total sales, engagement channels, and customer lifetime, leading to targeted retention strategies.
-* Presented findings to the BCG-X consultants, demonstrating a potential 50% increase in customer retention and a projected €150M revenue uplift through improved sales and marketing efficiency.

 ![churn prediction](docs/churn_prediction.png)